jupyter/jupyter/docs/source/community/content-community.rst

 conversations.
 But what is a Jovyan?

 In astronomical terms, the word "Jovian" means "like Jupiter".
-It describes `several planets that share Jupyter-like properties <https://www.universetoday.com/33061/what-are-the-jovian-planets/>`_.
+It describes `several planets that share Jupiter-like properties <https://www.universetoday.com/33061/what-are-the-jovian-planets/>`_.

 Much like the planet Jupiter and our solar system, the Jupyter community is large, distributed, and nebulous.
 We like to use the word **Jovyan** to